EvilFreelancer/laravel-manticoresearch/README.md

 # Laravel ManticoreSearch plugin

-An easy way to use the [official ManticoreSearch client](https://github.com/manticoresoftware/manticoresearch-php) in your Laravel on Lumen application applications.
+An easy way to use the [official ManticoreSearch client](https://github.com/manticoresoftware/manticoresearch-php) in your Laravel or Lumen applications.

 ```sh
 composer require evilfreelancer/laravel-manticoresearch